Pieri-type multiplication formula for quantum Grothendieck polynomials

 for some $0 \le u \le t$.
 If $u=0$, then end the algorithm.
-If $u > 0$, then we see from Lemma~\ref{lem:int}\,(4), applied to the segment $(j_{u},k),(k,d)$, that either of the following (iia) or (iib) occurs: (iia)~we have a directed path of the form:
+If $u > 0$, then we see from Lemma~\ref{lem:int}\,(4), applied to the segment $(j_{u},k),(k,d)$, that either of the following occurs: (iia)~we have a directed path of the form:

 or (iib)~we have a directed path of the form:

 If (iib) occurs, then end the algorithm.
 If (iia) occurs, then go back to the beginning of (ii), with $u$ replaced by $u-1$. \end{itemize}